AderKonstantin/AderKonstantin/README.md

 # AderKonstantin

  👋 Hello.
 I am is a programmer, hacker(not too much as i think) and otaku.
 Love comics, animae, coding, read books.
-There im posting articles about computer science and another staff, that’s im like.
+There is my GitHub Profile.

 I'm a indie developer and amateur tech writer with an interest in web and game development.
 All coding projects are built from the ground up, from planning and design to solving real-world problems with code.